Frequently Asked Questions

 What happens when my child starts at the pre-school?

 The first session will be an introductory 1 hour, accompanied by a parent/carer and the second one will be for a hour and half unaccompanied.
+(Parent/carer will be required to wear a mask upon entry).
 Depending upon how well your child settles the length of session times will increase until everyone agrees that your child will be happy to stay for the whole session.